-PsycARTICLES is a database of more than 202,000 full text peer-reviewed articles published by APA and affiliated journals.
+PsycARTICLES is a database of more than 202,000 full text peer-reviewed articles across nearly 80 journals published by and affiliated to the APA.
 Complete article coverage for APA journals, goes back in most cases to the very first volume and issue, and the first articles date back to 1894.
 The service is updated weekly.

 Examples of journals covered include:

 PsycINFO offers more than 4 million records with upwards of 4,000 new additions each week.
 Earliest entries date from the 17th and 18th century and there is extensive coverage from 1800 onwards.
 The material is carefully selected and indexed by experts from the APA ensuring that the references and abstracts are easily discoverable.
 The content has relevance to a host of related disciplines including neuroscience, business, nursing law and education.
 In addition to 2,500 scholarly journals, coverage includes book chapters, book reviews, dissertations and editorials.
 Content from PsycARTICLES can be found indexed on PsycINFO.